BondMason Closure – My Thoughts

 Many peer to peer lenders overlook the importance of Director experience when considering investment risk.
-Bondmason has many experienced Board Members and Directors who have many years of financial services and investment analysis experience.
+BondMason has experienced Board Members and Directors who have many years of financial services and investment analysis experience.
 The financial team analyses each loan opportunity and invests alongside lenders.
-It’s good to know the loans are being looked over by experienced people.
+It’s good to know the loans are being analysed over by experienced people.

 Low Defaults & Extensive Due Diligence

-Bondmason’s high level of loan due diligence means loans default have been almost nonexistent.
-The financial team brings an institutional level of due diligence and only invests in platforms they have met with.
+BondMason’s high level of loan due diligence means loans default have been almost nonexistent.
+The financial team brings an institutional level of due diligence and only invests in loan borrowers and platforms they have personally met and interviewed.

 Skin In The Game

 The website is easy to use.
-Here is what the dashboard looks like:
+Here is what the investor dashboard looks like: